aws-quickstart/terraform-aws-transit-gateway/README.md

 In this scenario, you create the following entities:

 Four VPCs.
-For information about creating a VPC, see Creating a VPC in the Amazon Virtual Private Cloud User Guide.
+For information about creating a VPC, see [Getting started with Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html#getting-started-create-vpc).

 A transit gateway.
-For more information, see Create a transit gateway.
+For more information, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw).

 Four attachments on the transit gateway for the four VPCs.
 For more information, see Create a transit gateway attachment to a VPC.